-On December 17, 2017, the latest FDA SEND Mandate for providing regulatory submissions in electronic format came into force.
-All organizations must now use the appropriate FDA-supported standards, formats and terminologies specified in the FDA Data Standards Catalog for NDA, ANDA, IND and certain BLA submissions.
+On December 17, 2017, the FDA SEND 3.0 Mandate for providing regulatory submissions in electronic format came into force.
+All organizations must use the appropriate FDA supported standards, formats and terminologies specified in the FDA Data Standards Catalog for NDA, ANDA, IND and certain BLA submissions.

 The SEND format enables more efficient review of nonclinical data, offering improved data quality, accessibility and predictability.

 The standard itself has been developed by an expert team of sponsors, CROs and software vendor representatives over the last several years.
 It has been designed to provide a vehicle for transporting to regulators the results of the majority of standard regulatory toxicology study designs.
 The standard is constantly developing through the addition of support for more study types and the incorporation of changes arising from the practical use of the standard.

 There are three principle components to the standard: the definition of the structure of the standard – domains, variables, etc., a library of controlled terminology (which controls the vocabularies that can be used in some of the variables) and a metadata file describing the source and content of a set of SEND datasets.
 The Controlled Terminology is managed by a CDISC team and disseminated through an NIH web portal, with new releases of the vocabulary becoming available each quarter.